Intrepidd/rails-canhaz/README.md

 add_index :can_haz_permissions, :cobject_id, :name => 'object_id_ix'
 ```

-Or you can run this command :
+Or you can run this command to automatically create one:

 ```
 rails g can_haz:install